Wil-Ro/BlogPosts/posts/Useful Notes/ClearLine.md

 - Unbreathable air
 - Economic collapse from resource shortages and lack of healthy workers

 > At 2 degrees, 400 million more people will suffer from water scarcity.
 Major cities in the equatorial band will become un-livably hot.
 Even in northern latitudes, heatwaves will kill thousands each summer.
-There would be 32 times as many extreme heatwaves in India, each give times as long, exposing 93 times more people.
+There would be 32 times as many extreme heatwaves in India, each 5 times as long, exposing 93 times more people.

 > This is our best case scenario